-STRUC-SIL M EXTERNAL WALL INSULATION SYSTEM
+STRUC-DASH M EXTERNAL WALL INSULATION SYSTEM

-This Agrément Certificate Product Sheet(1) relates to the Struc-Sil M External Wall Insulation System, comprising mechanically fixed mineral wool (MW) slabs with supplementary adhesive where required, a glass fibre mesh-reinforced basecoat and a render finish.
+This Agrément Certificate Product Sheet(1) relates to the Struc-Dash M External Wall Insulation System, comprising mechanically fixed mineral wool slabs (MW) with supplementary adhesive where required, a glass fibre mesh-reinforced basecoat and render finish.
 It is suitable for use on the outside of external masonry walls in new or existing domestic and non-domestic buildings with no height restrictions.